Rex71/Asterisk-AMI-transfer-tool/README.md

 To run without Terminal and with Desktop Icon:

 Copy the AMIT.desktop file to your desktop

 (Use text editor and edit the {$HOME} parameters in the file, setting it to your current installed $HOME e.g. /HOME/$USER/xfr.

-Do "echo $HOME" to find your setting)
+(Do echo $HOME on your terminal to find your setting)

-(Set Permissions and make executable) sudo chmod +777 ~/Desktop/AMIT.desktop sudo chmod u+x ~/Desktop/AMIT.desktop
+(Set Permissions and make executable)

+sudo chmod +777 ~/Desktop/AMIT.desktop

+sudo chmod u+x ~/Desktop/AMIT.desktop

 You can now click on the icon to start AMITU.